readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

     pvc-ddf75696-9eb7-4e28-a846-2110e889c8de   250Gi      RWO            Delete           Bound    default/state-readyset-readyset-server-0        gp2                     5m
     ```

 5. Depending on the size of your dataset, it can take ReadySet between a few minutes to several hours to create an initial snapshot.
-During this process, ReadySet acquires read locks on the relevant database tables. `SELECT`, `INSERT`, and `UPDATE` statements can continue uninterrupted, but any DDL statements (e.g., `ALTER` and `DROP`) will block until the snapshot is finished.
+Until the entire snapshot is finished, DDL statements (e.g., `ALTER` and `DROP`) against tables in your snapshot will be blocked.
+In MySQL, `INSERT` and `UPDATE` statements will also be blocked, but only while a given table is being snapshotted.

     Check on the snapshotting process: